Read about the game here.

 With hopes it won’t just be a game but also an experience, our plan is to write lots of lore, have monthly if not weekly entries on our webpage and make it visually stimulating to boot.

-Initially, the game will be published in English, but we intend to translate the rules and lore (at least) into Japanese, Italian and German as soon as possible.
+Initially, the game will be published in English.
+However, we intend to translate (at least) the rules into Japanese, Italian, Spanish and German as soon as possible.

 A look into the design process

 Currently, apart from the miniatures and the scenery artworks (the cover art and faction art),